luisloros/nginx-log-generator/README.md

 Most of the heavy lifting is done by the amazing [gofakeit](https://github.com/brianvoe/gofakeit) library, with some extra work to skew the results towards typical values.

+Forked from original repository to support writing logs to a file.

 ## Usage

 The most important step is to set the desired rate in the `RATE` environment variable.
 The simplest way to do this is the following: